Exporting dairy products to the European Union

 Documented procedures about compliance with importing country requirements for antibiotic free milk must be included in your approved arrangement (AA).
 As a minimum, procedures must include:

-- antibiotic testing will be undertaken for every tanker or individual farm milk received at the processing establishment (procedures should include how this is performed and monitored)
+- antibiotic testing will be undertaken for every tanker received at the processing establishment (procedures should include how this is performed and monitored)

 - record keeping of the relevant antibiotic test results in raw milk

-- corrective action when limits are exceeded, including investigation of cause, disposition of milk, requirements for retesting and traceability
+- corrective action when the presence of antibiotics are detected, including investigation of cause, disposition of milk and traceability

 - maintaining records about noncompliant suppliers and the corrective actions taken, including at what point the milk will be excluded from use

-- mandatory notification to your relevant regulatory authority (State Regulatory Authority or the Department of Agriculture and Water Resources) for all antibiotic positive milk.
+- mandatory notification to the relevant regulatory authority (State Regulatory Authority or the Department of Agriculture, Water and the Environment) for all antibiotic positive milk.

-Notification should include details of any primary dairy product produced from the antibiotic positive milk.
+Notification must include details of any primary dairy product produced from the antibiotic positive milk, or sold as ingredients for use in other dairy.
 Primary dairy product includes, but is not limited to:

 - pasteurised milk